leitingzhang/leitingzhang.github.io/_pages/about.md

 # News

+### 2025.05.22
+Leiting attended the 247th ECS meeting in Montréal, Canada, with a Young Professional Travel Grant and presented Jackie's latest work on automated electrolyte screening.

+### 2025.05.12-14
+Leiting was invited by Dr. Minshen Zhu (Technische Universität Chemnitz) and Dr. Minghao Yu (Technische Universität Dresden) and gave an invited talk, titled "Chemistries and technologies for next-generation aqueous batteries."

+### 2025.05.09
+Leiting attended the Göran Gustafsson Foundation prize ceremony and received the prize certificate.
+[Link](https://gustafssonsstiftelser.se/prisutdelningsceremoni-och-bankett-pa-operakallaren-9-maj-2025/)

 ### 2025.04.23
 Inti and Ziyin's co-first-authored paper "Unveiling Chemomechanical Degradation in Aqueous Batteries with Online Acoustic Emission Sensing" was accepted by *Materials Today Energy* and will be included in the special issue *Promising Early Career Scientists 2025*.
 Congratulations!
 [Link](https://doi.org/10.1016/j.mtener.2025.101899)